Student Activities - Involvement

 At Belmont, becoming a Bruin is more than just getting a degree.
 Co-curricular involvement is a vital part of the overall collegiate student experience.
 It provides students the opportunity to apply what they are learning inside the classroom to their lives outside of the class.
 Co-curricular involvement enhances student learning and cognitive, psychosocial, moral and ethical development.
 Students develop greater self-knowledge of their talents and strengths as well as improving their leadership competence and the capacity to mobilize themselves and others to serve and work collaboratively (Kuh, 2009).
 This involvement through student activities prepares students for personal and professional success beyond graduation (Astin & Astin, 1996).

-The Office of Student Activities exists to support and promote campus engagement in order to ensure a vibrant and engaging campus community that enhances the student co-curricular experience.
+Student Engagement & Leadership Development exists to support and promote campus engagement in order to ensure a vibrant and engaging campus community that enhances the student co-curricular experience.
 In fostering a learning lab environment, Student Activities supports campus programming which includes campus-wide events, educational programs, organization-specific programming, and leadership development opportunities.
 There will be many ways for your son or daughter to become a Bruin, two of which include the BruinLink Fair and Greek Life recruitment occurring during the first weeks of August.

 Over the summer, your student will receive information regarding Greek Life recruitment at Belmont.
 Greek Life is a values-focused and values-driven, inclusive community at Belmont.
-Currently 14% of the Belmont undergraduate student population is a member of a fraternity or sorority.
-Recruitment will occur during the first few weeks of the fall semester.
+Currently around 19% of the Belmont undergraduate student population is a member of a fraternity or sorority.
+NPC and IFC recruitment will occur during the first few weeks of the fall semester.

 While Greek Life is a valuable avenue for your son or daughter to become engaged in campus life, many students find themselves becoming a Bruin through student organization involvement, support of athletic teams, or participation in various campus-wide events.